 - Visa charges 1%, Mastercard 1.1% to their member banks for foreign currency transactions.
 It is however on the banks/card issuer to decide if they want to pass those fees on or not and how much of it, and to inform you if they do, see here: “Two federal laws — the Truth in Lending Act (Regulation E and Regulation Z) and the Truth in Savings Act — require banks and financial institutions to disclose when such fees are passed on to debit card and credit card holders.”
 Almost all do (those listed in the table above being the exception), many even tack a percent or two on top for their own profit.
 For checking accounts/debit cards, this fee often cannot be found in the regular fee schedule but is buried deep in the fine print in one of the Disclosure documents (usually Electronic Fund Transfer) under Debit Card Transactions and foreign currency exchange.

 - You will have to jump through some hoops to open an account at most credit unions that don’t serve your community.
 You have to become eligible to join (donate to or join some org) and buy a share for which you have to open a basic share savings account with them.
 Is it worth it?
 Depends, in general their credit cards have lower rates (capped by law at 18% for Federal Credit Unions) and fees, but they offer no better checking accounts or rewards.
-Which means if you want a low to no fee credit card or branch service (they have shared branching) it is, otherwise probably not – unless you have a general preference for their banking model.
+Which means that if you want a low to no fee credit card or branch service (they have shared branching) it is worth joining, otherwise probably not – unless you have a general preference for their banking model.
 Most allow you to apply for a credit card before becoming a member, so you don’t have to join only to find out that they’ll reject your card application.

 - Discover has cooperation agreements with local networks in China (UnionPay), Japan (JCB), Korea (BC Card) and India (RuPay).
 If you travel to these countries a lot, a Discover credit card could be a useful addition to your card portfolio and get you near universal acceptance.
 Discover cards do not have a foreign transaction fee either.